 I love to hike, run, and swim.
 I enjoy college football (go Georgia Bulldogs!) and baseball (go Braves!).
 I love to read.
 I read a lot of fiction, particularly fantasy novels.
 I also enjoy working outside in my yard and small garden.

 I’m grateful to be part of a church that has deep convictions, genuine love for people and our community, and seeks to reflect heaven in our pursuit of being a gospel-centered, multi-ethnic church.

 I was born in the city of Chihuahua, Mexico, where I lived before moving to the US to pursue college education and college athletics.
-I graduated from the University of Louisville, where I played for the men’s soccer team and earned a bachelor's and a MBA.
+I graduated from the University of Louisville where I played for the men’s soccer team and obtained two degrees, a bachelors and an MBA.

 I love playing fútbol (soccer) on the weekends and watching the Mexican national team play in international competitions.
-I also enjoy listening to debates on topics like philosophy, ethics, religion, politics, and science.
+Also, I enjoy listening to respectful debates on a wide variety of topics such as philosophy, ethics, religion, politics, and science.

-As a non-staff elder, I direct the Sojourn Latino ministry.
-During the week, I work as an international air network planner for UPS.
-I am married to Rebecca, and we are expecting a baby girl.
+As a non-staff elder, I serve as a director of Sojourn Latino ministry and work as an international air network planner for UPS.
+I am married to my wife Rebecca, and we have a baby girl.

 Something I love about Sojourn’s church body is the safe space it creates to acknowledge our sin and sorrow, which compels us to bring it to the throne of grace without fear or shame.

 I’m the Executive Director at Upstream Sending.
 Before that, I served as a staff pastor at Midtown, leading global missions and teaching for several years.
 During that time we sent numerous members out as mid- and long-term missionaries, including 6 church-based teams.

 My wife Sarah and I were also cross-cultural missionaries in Kathmandu, Nepal, discipling young leaders and working with an unreached people group.